hyperledger/besu/.github/issue_template.md

 **Frequency:** [What percentage of the time does it occur?]

+### Logs
+Please paste relevant logs from Besu (and the consensus client, if running proof of stake) from before and after the issue.

 ### Versions (Add all that apply)
 * Software version: [`besu --version`]
 * Java version: [`java -version`]